Policy on Re-Homing Companion Animals

 Microchip

 Unless there are overriding medical or behavioural reasons, dogs, cats, rabbits, ferrets and where appropriate birds will be microchipped before adoption takes place.
-It is now against the law to not have your dog (since April 2016) or cat (since June 2024) microchipped.
+It is now against the law to have dogs and cats microchipped.

 Records

-A record of each animal which comes into the Branch’s care, including those fostered, should be maintained at the Animal Centre.
+A record of each animal which comes into the Branch’s care, including those fostered, will be maintained at the Animal Centre on Anilog, which is specific software for animal welfare management.

-Records should include the known history, veterinary treatment, assessment details and records of home visits.
-This data will be used for preparing monthly statistical returns.
+Records will include the known history, veterinary treatment, assessment details and records of home visits etc. This data will be used for preparing monthly statistical returns.

-• No holiday or change in circumstances within three months of adoption.
+- No holiday or change in circumstances within 3 months of adoption.

-• 24/7 access to sheltered accommodation by means of cat flap, shed, garage, kennel or alternative.
-Evidence is required by the Managers within 5 working days of the reservation being taken.
-The request for a home visit will not be sent to the Home Visit Co-ordinator until the evidence has been received.
-If receipt of required information has not taken place, the Centre reserves the right to cancel the reservation.
+- 24/7 access to shelter by means of cat flap, shed, garage, kennel or alternative.
+We require evidence within 5 working days of the reservation being taken.
+A virtual or face-to-face home visit will not be arranged until the evidence has been received.
+If the required information has not been received, the Centre reserves the right to cancel the reservation.

-• Communal garden adoptions are dependent on home visit.
+- Communal garden adoptions are dependent on the home visit.

-• If adopting to a house where there is one existing cat, the minimum requirement is that one cat (either the current cat or the adoptive cat) is fully vaccinated before any adoption/foster takes place (In a multi cat household all cats must be vaccinated.)
+- If adopting to a house with one existing cat, the minimum requirement is that one cat (either the current cat or the adoptive cat) is fully vaccinated before any adoption/foster takes place.
+(In a multi cat household all cats must be vaccinated.)

-• The number of cats per household must be equal to or less than the number of bedrooms in the house.
-If unsure of the space available for multi cat household, the Centre will depend on the home visitor’s feedback.
+- The number of cats per household must be equal to or less than the number of rooms in the house.
+If the Centre is unsure of the space available for a multi-cat household, it will depend on the feedback from the face-to-face home visit.

-• All cats within the home to be neutered, unless there is a medical/age reason not to do so.
-A vet letter will be accepted.
+- All cats within the home must be neutered unless there is a medical/age reason not to.
+A vet’s letter will be accepted.

 Dogs

-• No holiday or change in circumstances within three months of adoption.
+- No holiday or change in circumstances within 3 months of adoption.

-• Adopting to a home where a holiday has been booked within 3-6 months of the adoption, will be assessed on a case-by-case basis dependent on the dog, and boarding/who is looking after the dog.
+- Adopting to a home where a holiday has been booked within 3-6 months of the adoption, will be assessed on a case-by-case basis dependent on the dog, and boarding/who is looking after the dog during the holiday.

-• We do not adopt dogs into situations where the care of the dog will be shared, e.g. where the dog is moved from house to house, or where the adopter will drop off the dog somewhere else.
-We do not re-home in this situation because it becomes very confusing for the dog and most of the dogs in our care require further training and socialising.
+- We do not adopt dogs where the care will be shared, e.g. where the dog is moved from house to house.
+We do not re-home in this way because it becomes very confusing for the dog and most of the dogs in our care require further training and socialisation.

-• Dogs can go to work with the adopter, dependent on dog, business and practicality of workplace.
-This will be assessed on a case by case basis.
-We may require confirmation from the business that the dog is allowed on its premises, dependent on the situation.
+- Dogs can go to work with the adopter, dependent on dog, the business and practicality of the workplace.
+This will be assessed on a case-by-case basis.
+We may require confirmation from the business owner that the dog is allowed on its premises, dependent on the situation.

-• Home visit of work place must be done if the dog will routinely be on the premises.
+- Face-to-face home visits of work place must be done if the dog will routinely be at the work premises.

-• All dogs within the home must be neutered, unless there is a behavioural/medical/age reason not to do so.
-A vet letter will be accepted, and suitability assessed.
+- All dogs within the home must be neutered, unless there is a behavioural/medical/age reason not to do so.
+A vet’s letter will be accepted, and suitability assessed.

-• All dogs must be vaccinated.
-If adopting to a house where there is an existing dog, the minimum requirement is that one dog (either the current dog or the adoptive dog) is fully vaccinated before any adoption/foster takes place.
-If not fully vaccinated, dogs can meet after 5 days from the first vaccination.
+- All dogs must be vaccinated.
+If adopting to a house with an existing dog, the minimum requirement is that one dog (either the current dog or the adoptive dog) is fully vaccinated before any adoption/foster takes place.
+If not fully vaccinated, dogs can meet after 5 days after the first vaccination.

 Rabbits

-• Rabbits will be rehomed in already bonded pairs where possible or required to undergo a bonding process with a suitably matched Rabbit.
-Only in extreme circumstances do we rehome Rabbits as lone Rabbits E.g. for health reasons as they are companion animals and can show signs of depression and loneliness.
+- Rabbits will be rehomed in already bonded pairs where possible or required to undergo a bonding process with a suitably matched rabbit.
+Only in extreme circumstances do we rehome rabbits as single rabbits e.g. for health reasons, as they are companion animals and can show signs of depression and loneliness if alone.

-• Rabbit accommodation must be secure, weather proof, be one continuous area of 45 square foot (4.18 meters squared) and be a minimum of 2 and a half foot (0.6 meters) in height
+- Rabbit accommodation must be secure, weatherproof, be one continuous area of 45 square feet (4.18 meters squared) and be a minimum of 2 and a half feet (0.6 meters) in height

 Birds

-• The aviary must be secure and weather proof.
-Size will be assessed on a case-by-case basis and will depends on number and species of bird/s.
+- The aviary must be secure and weatherproof.
+Size will be assessed on a case-by-case basis and will depend on the number and species of birds.

-• Birds can be rehomed singular or alongside/in view of other birds depending on species, behaviour and/or medical status.
+- Birds can be rehomed singularly or alongside/in view of other birds depending on species, behaviour and/or medical status.

-• Home visits to be carried out for Aviaries and Indoor specialised birds.
+- Home visits to be carried out for aviaries and indoor birds.

-• Home visits required where predatory animals are currently living in the household.
+- Home visits are required where predatory animals currently live in the household.

 Degus

-• All male Degus within the home to be neutered unless there are medical /age reasons not to do so.
-A vet letter will be accepted.
+- All male degus within the home to be neutered unless there are medical /age reasons not to do so.
+A vet’s letter will be accepted.

 Ferrets

-• Ferrets can be rehomed singular as house ferrets or alongside/in view of other ferrets depending on behaviour and/or medical status.
+- Depending on behaviour and/or medical status, ferrets can be rehomed alone as house ferrets or alongside/in view of other ferrets

-• All ferrets within the home to be neutered unless there is a medical/age reason not to do so.
-A vet letter will be accepted.
+- All ferrets within the home to be neutered unless there is a medical/age reason not to do so.
+A vet’s letter will be accepted.

 Chinchillas

-• All male chinchillas within the home to be neutered unless there are medical /age reasons not to do so.
-A vet letter will be accepted.
+- All male chinchillas within the home to be neutered unless there are medical /age reasons not to do so.
+A vet’s letter will be accepted.

 Guinea pigs

-• Guinea pigs can be rehomed singular as house Guinea pigs or alongside/in view of other Guinea pigs depending on behaviour and/or medical status.
+- Depending on behaviour and/or medical status, guinea pigs can be rehomed alone as house Guinea pigs or alongside/in view of other Guinea pigs.

 Rats

-• Rats can be rehomed singular or alongside/in view of other rats depending on behaviour and/or medical status.
+- Rats can be rehomed singularly or alongside/in view of other rats depending on behaviour and/or medical status.

 Small Animal(s)

-The policies may be varied with the agreement of the Centre Manager and Trustees.
+The policy may be varied with the agreement of the Branch Trustees and Centre Management.